Sciss/Eisenkraut/README.md

  - Improving SuperCollider interface and classes
  - etc. etc.

-In the long-term, Eisenkraut will most likely be integrated with Mellite.
+In the long-term, Eisenkraut will be integrated with Mellite.